learn-co-curriculum/phase-1-javascript-variables-lab/README.md

 # JavaScript Variables Lab

+## Learning Goals

+- Practice using the `const` and `let` variables in JavaScript

-## Problem Statement
+## Instructions

 We've covered a lot of JavaScript concepts, but now it's time to put the concepts into practice.
 We'll start with variables.

-## Objectives

-1. Practice using the `const` and `let` variables in JavaScript

-## Instructions

-You might notice a few new things in this lesson that we haven't encountered before.
-Don't worry, we'll walk you through them.

 ### Tests